 Regarding the precise administering and care that comes with specialty medications, specialty pharmacies are needed because the distribution of specialty medications often is limited to specific specialty pharmacies.

 How It Works

 High touch therapy experts are usually available 24 hours a day for their patients and help them with financial assistance or to find foundations that are available to suit their needs.

 Consultations, assistance and delivery of medications is provided to patients when needed.

 The partnership between a physician and a specialty pharmacy is an effective collaboration to improve patient outcomes.

-Specialty pharmacies help doctors by providing them visibility into their patients' medication and therapy status.
+Specialty pharmacies help health systems and doctors by providing them visibility into their patients' medication and therapy status.

 The pharmacy also handles any investigation of the patients' health coverage and will

 follow up with them to document their outcomes to share with the prescriber.

 >> Jump to: Benefits to Prescribers